Pico-Developer/SecureMR_Samples/samples/model_inspect/README.md

 # Sample: Model Inspect Tool

 This sample runs a single SecureMR model inference to validate a serialized model on device.
-The app does not render any content; it loads the model and inputs from paths provided through system properties and dumps the outputs to the app's internal storage for inspection.
+It is primarily used as a diagnostic tool for checking model compatibility and performance on PICO 4 Ultra (OS 5.15+).

+## Prerequisites

+- PICO 4 Ultra with OS version >= 5.15.0
+- Serialized SecureMR model files (.bin and .json)

 ## Usage